 Though the open-back is traditional to clawhammer players, it’s not a necessary component of the playing style.
 Bluegrass players especially may find they miss the extra volume boost their sound gets from the resonator on a closed-back banjo.
 This Pyle model is a great option, with white jade tuners and a maple bridge that give you a relatively low action, great for the clawhammer style.

 The traditional binding and Remo M1 head give you a classic twanging tone that’s punchy on the attack.
 Perhaps the most surprising thing about this Pyle banjo is the price, which at less than $150 is incredibly affordable.
 This makes it the perfect choice for either a beginning player or as an alternate instrument for those who usually play on an open-back banjo but occasionally need the extra power imparted by the resonator.
 If you’re budget-minded, this is likely the best clawhammer banjo you can find.

 Which Banjo’s Right for Me?

 All four of the instruments on the list above will work wonderfully with the clawhammer (frailing banjo) style in terms of playing technique.
 Your main deciding factors will be the exact sound quality you’re going for and the price range you’re able to work within.
 As mentioned above, open-back models are generally a bit pricier than closed-back for the same level of sound quality.
-If price is a limiting factor, you may find it serves you best to get the Pyle listed above (or the Gretch Dixie, if you’re on the quest for an open-back banjo that won’t put too big a dent in your bank account, consider the Deering Goodtime (see full specs).
+If price is a limiting factor, you may find it serves you best to get the Pyle listed above.
+If you’re on the quest for an open-back banjo that won’t put too big a dent in your bank account, consider the Deering Goodtime (see full specs).

 If money isn’t a major concern, think about what kind of a sound you want out of your instrument.
 An open-backed model will give you a softer, mellower sound, while a closed-back banjo will be brighter and louder.
 Players in mountain or folk genres tend to prefer an open-back instrument played in the clawhammer style, whereas most bluegrass players prefer the twangier, louder sound of a closed-back or resonator banjo.